The Directors hereby present this Twenty Fifth Annual Report of the

 DIRECTORS'' RESPONSIBILITY STATEMENT

-In terms of the provisions contained in Section 217 (2AA) of the
+Pursuant to the provisions contained in Section 217 (2AA) of the

-Companies Act, 1956 with respect to Directors Responsibility Statement
+Companies Act, 1956 with respect to Directors Responsibility Statement,

-, it is hereby confirmed that:
+it is hereby confirmed that:

 - The accounting policies in consultation with Statutory Auditors are

 applied consistently to give a true and fair view of the state of